MKM12345/ai_commands/README.md

 ## Overview

-`ai_commands` is a Python package designed to simplify common AI-related tasks and perform sentiment analysis on text data.
+`ai_commands` is a Python package designed to simplify common AI-related tasks such as performing sentiment analysis on text data.
 It provides a collection of functions and utilities to streamline various AI tasks, making it easier for developers to work with artificial intelligence and natural language processing.

 ### Features